techidaily/site-review-topics/source/_posts/in-2024-how-to-fix-my-oneplus-ace-3-location-is-wrong-drfone-by-drfone-virtual-android.md

 ![location settings changed](https://images.wondershare.com/drfone/guide/virtual-location-06.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZblaBc-v2vs?si=CKW1gJwXQT2vZJYo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 8:** Open the Netflix application on your smartphone and then browse through its catalog.
 Find the restricted content you want to watch and try to stream it on your device.
 To restore your original location settings, simply close the Wondershare Dr.Fone on your computer and then restart your device.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6kzbT13ds3M?si=hBInu0Or-cX2ANJF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion